Now is the time to celebrate volunteers in health and social care

 Finalists will be invited to a special awards ceremony in London, the Royal Airforce Club, on 4th November.

-Our Helpforce Champions Awards recognise volunteers in eight categories to find examples of people trying something new, bringing about positive change and setting new levels of excellence.
+Our Helpforce Champions Awards recognise volunteers in 10 categories.
+We are especially looking for examples of people trying something new, bringing about positive changes and setting new levels of excellence.

 Outstanding Volunteering Team of the Year

-Volunteer of the Year
+Volunteer to Career: Volunteer of the Year